 Please copy the whole code, then, upload the file to the following exact location in your x child theme (Please remember it’s the child theme and not the parent one)

 The file should be in the global folder.

 For beginners, here is how to locate that folder and upload or create the file I’m talking about.
 First, log in to your cPanel account, or use any FTP software like FileZilla or Cyberduck.
 Then, log in and click on File Manager in cPanel or just log in with FTP and you’ll get the “public HTML” directory, click on it and you’ll be able to see your entire site files.

 Then, access your theme by clicking on wp-content.

 Now, you’ll get more files, just find themes and double-click on it to open.

 Of course, you can find your X Theme and also, the child theme.
-If you’re not using a child them, you should, you can download it from your member area, and it will speed up your theme as well.
+If you’re not using a child theme, you should, you can download it from your member area, and it will speed up your theme as well.

 When you open the x-child, you’ll get the following files when you should open the one called framework as this screenshot:

 That’s it, that folder should be empty by default, now, you need to upload the file you’ve created there.
-Or, you can use the file manager to create a new file, then, edit it by pasting the above PHP code on it and save the changes.
+Or, you can use the file manager to create a new file, then, edit it by pasting the above PHP code into it and save the changes.